hassanbadru/art_logic_1/README.md

 * The app keeps a record of every valid operation performed by the user and serializes it for the API

 ## Extensibility
-- In the future, user should be able to toggle between user text input or file input
+- An added feature in the future could allow the userto toggle between user text input or file input
 ![alt text](https://docs.google.com/uc?id=1KpToCfgzJh__eUMxtZGlPydJgs9XojC8 "screenshot_2")